-As we all continue to learn, strategise and take action across our community, we asked speakers from our upcoming Tackling Racism Workshop Series to identify some of the common missteps or misconceptions that educational leaders and educators make in their goal to address and tackle racism.
+As we all continue to learn, strategise and take action across our community, we asked speakers from our Tackling Racism Workshop Series to identify some of the common missteps or misconceptions that educational leaders and educators make in their goal to address and tackle racism.
 They share useful resources too.

 Describe some of the common missteps or misconceptions that educational leaders and educators make when tackling racism in their schools and universities

 Dr Eeqbal Hassim: In my experience working with schools and universities, I have seen two common, recurring misconceptions that educators make when attempting to tackle racism.
 The first is the notion that a typical formula exists to tackle racism.
 The problem with this notion is that ‘typical’ borders on being stereotypical.
 Racism is perpetrated differently by different people in varying contexts; the same may be said about experiences of racism.
 Yet, a formulaic approach assumes a high degree of commonality and transferability.
 While many aspects of racism and discrimination are indeed systemic and institutionalised, the research on common, transferable approaches still requires considerable development.
 Another misconception is wanting to move on quickly to the ‘how’ of tackling racism before spending a good amount of time on the ‘why’, which necessitates critical deep dives into complex issues and intersections of identity, race, culture, ethnicity, language, and religion, from social, psychological, historical and political perspectives.

 From the series of workshops, I would like participants to develop a rich and nuanced understanding of how approaches to tackle racism within schools and universities should be tailored to context and developed organically, building on people’s diverse backgrounds, experiences and perspectives with respect to race and issues tied to race.